derek-knox/Coding-For-Designers/Breaking Barriers/Bits and Bytes.md

 1. Computers, these complex machines, rely solely on extremely basic concepts
 2. There is no magic in coding, just simple ideas stacked atop each other
-3. Each *state* is represented by a particular *sequence of bits*
+3. The *one-of-two-states concept* a single bit represents is constantly reused in coding
-4. The *one-of-two-states concept* a bit represents is constantly reused in coding
+4. The longer the *sequence of bits*, the greater the amount of *states*

 How many states could we represent with three bits?